star-micronics/star-cloudprnt-for-woocommerce/readme.md

 ## Development

-See the [Development Guide](development.md) for an overview of the plugin design..
+See the [Development Guide](development.md) for an overview of the plugin design.